qrichert/deezconfigs/README.md

 If you need anything more advanced than that, `deezconfigs` is likely not the right tool for you.

+### No templating?

+No. It was an idea at first, but hooks are powerful enough to let you do your own templating.
+It's the same idea as "let Git do its thing".
+Instead of supporting sub-par templating, _deezconfigs_ defers to hooks.
+Nothing's stopping you from using a Python script as a hook with some Jinja2 template, or any other language/template engine combination you like.

 ## Unstructured info dump that needs editing